Fibroids are common and usually cause no symptoms. However, they can sometimes cause heavy periods, tummy (abdominal) swelling and urinary problems.

 Pain during sexual intercourse

-If the fibroids grow near to the vagina or neck of the womb (cervix) then this can cause pain or discomfort during sexual intercourse.
+If the fibroids grow near to the vagina or neck of the womb (cervix) then this can cause discomfort during sexual intercourse.

 Miscarriage or infertility

-If the fibroids grow into the cavity of the womb they can sometimes block the Fallopian tubes.
+If the fibroids grow into the cavity of the womb they can sometimes block the Fallopian tubes or interfere with implantation.
 This can cause problems conceiving, although this is not common.
-Very rarely, fibroids can be a cause of repeated miscarriages.
+Very rarely, fibroids can be a cause of miscarriages.

 Problems during pregnancy